shreyas-muralidhara/Mattarmost-Issue-Bot/DESIGN.md

 ## Bot Description:
 The Issue Bot is an easy to use bot that helps users in issue maintenance tasks such as:
 * **Priority ordering of Issues based on a sentimental score.**
-  Having multiple tags makes the issue list much harder to browse, which decreases readability as user has to decide which set of tags     are to be considered to prioritize.
-So when a new issue is created the bot determines the priority based on the issue label attributes   such- **issuetype**, **issuepriority** and **issuestatus** and generate a sentimental score.
-On user request the bot displays the        issues based on the priority assigned.
+  Issues on github are handled by assigning multiple labels.
+But when there are many issues, then collaborator needs to figure out which one takes the priority.
+Manually processing issues based on labels is easier for a short list.
+This is not the case in most repositories that are open to community of developers.
+This is where issue bot comes to the rescue by prioritizing the issues and tracking them periodically.
+  Bot takes into consideration the label attributes- type, priority and status.
+Then generates a sentimental score for this set of attributes.
+It also allows frequent update of attributes, as issue progresses across various phrases of resolution
 * **Escalate stale issues to other team members.**
   The Bot will notify the author and collaborators of the repo of any stale issues by sending a direct message to them.
 The owner of the   issue can then reassign the stale issue to some other team members.
 * **Automatically create an issue when a pull request is declined and add the reason for decline as Issue description.**